Churro209/game/README.md

 4 100nF capacitors

 ![Hardware configuration ](assets/hardware.png)
-note: the pins on breadboard are:  PB0-PB3
+note: the actual pins used are PB0-PB3

 1. Clone the repository: